Sparrow-Labs/Sparrow-Labs.github.io/_posts/2013-04-22-introducing_slrestfulcoredata.markdown

 ```

-If you like SLRESTfulCoreData, you can go ahead and take a look at the [Source Code](https://github.com/OliverLetterer/SLRESTfulCoreData), checkout out the [GitHubAPI](https://GitHub.com/OliverLetterer/GitHubAPI) sample project or [follow me on Twitter](https://twitter.com/oletterer).
+If you like what you see so far, you can go ahead and take a look at the [Source Code](https://github.com/OliverLetterer/SLRESTfulCoreData), checkout out the [GitHubAPI](https://GitHub.com/OliverLetterer/GitHubAPI) sample project or [follow me on Twitter](https://twitter.com/oletterer).